seth-dobson/artful-analytics.github.io/drafts/2020-05-30-charting-the-cmv-awareness-gap.md

 improvement on the original graph (Fig. 1) in that it highlights the CMV awareness gap more effectively for a general audience.
 I also trust that Hadley would agree that this is an acceptable use of a secondary axis.
-Altough, he might not.
+Although, he might not.
 So nobody tell him, OK?

 To learn more about congenital CMV visit [nationalcmv.org](https://www.nationalcmv.org/).